EchoFreeCore/TOS-7/README.md

 - [ ] Remote TTY over serial (like early Unix terminals)
 - [ ] `ptrace()`-like minimal debugger interface
 - [ ] Time-traveling debugger like rr (just dreaming...)
-- [ ] Rebuild UNIX v7 userland on top of TOS-X (for science)
+- [ ] Rebuild UNIX v7 userland on top of TOS/7 (for science)

 -------------------------
 FINAL NOTE
 -------------------------

-TOS-X is not a clone of UNIX.
+TOS/7 is not a clone of UNIX.
 It is UNIX in spirit — minimal, clean, readable, and buildable by one person with a text editor and a dream.